camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/12-process-engine-plugins.html.md

 * using Spring Beans XML,
 * programatically.

-The following is an example of how to configure a process engine plugin in bpm-platform.xml file:
+The following is an example of how to configure a process engine plugin in a bpm-platform.xml file:

     <?xml version="1.0" encoding="UTF-8"?>
     <bpm-platform xmlns="http://www.camunda.org/schema/1.0/BpmPlatform"